top of page

 However, convictions aren't the truth.
 They are simply a belief, a personal belief at that!

-Such careful operation is done by challenging the idea and honestly arguing both sides of the coin but mostly being mentally prepared to change your mind and views.
+This careful operation involves challenging the idea, honestly arguing both sides, and being mentally prepared to change your mind and views.

 “I consider that a man’s brain originally is like a little empty attic, and you have to stock it with such furniture as you choose.
 A fool takes in all the lumber of every sort that he comes across, so that the knowledge which might be useful to him gets crowded out, or at best is jumbled up with a lot of other things, so that he has difficulty laying his hands upon it.
 Now the skillful workman is very careful indeed as to what he takes into his brain-attic.
 He will have nothing but the tools which may help him in doing his work, but of these he has a large assortment, and all in the most perfect order.
 It is a mistake to think that that little room has elastic walls and can distend to any extent.
 Depend upon it there comes a time when for every addition of knowledge you forget something that you knew before.
 It is of the highest importance, therefore, not to have useless facts elbowing out the useful ones.”

-So go ahead and give yourself permission to get rid of all the junk you don't need up in the attic and if you need an idea on how to do it and how to really get rid of old paradigms, here are a few suggestions:
+So go ahead and give yourself permission to get rid of all the junk you don't need up in the attic and if you need an idea on how to do it and how to change your paradigms, here are a few suggestions:

 • Read more and Expand your mind